ikennaokpala/debot/README.md

     $ rake debot:setup

-NB: You need to require debot in you deploy.rb file, this if you don't want debot to generate the stages and deploy files for you.
+NB: You need to require debot in your own deploy.rb file, that is if you don't want debot to generate the stages and deploy files for you as show above.

 ## Usage